2015 Women's PGA Championship

 The 2015 KPMG Women's PGA Championship was the 61st Women's PGA Championship, held June 11–14 at Westchester Country Club in Harrison, New York, a suburb northeast of New York City.

 The 2015 edition saw major changes to the event, due to a new partnership between the LPGA and the PGA of America.
 The event was renamed from the "LPGA Championship" to the "Women's PGA Championship" (making it a sister event to the men's PGA Championship), and its purse was increased from $2.25 million to $3.5 million.
 KPMG also became the new title sponsor of the event, replacing Wegmans.

+Inbee Park won the tournament for the third consecutive year.

 Field

 The field included 156 players who met one or more of the selection criteria and committed to participate by a designated deadline.

 Qualified players

 Players who have qualified for the Championship are listed below.
 Players are listed under the first category in which they qualified; additional qualifying categories are shown in parentheses.